yashwin/ember-cli-piechart/README.md

 # ember-cli-piechart

-This README outlines the details of collaborating on this Ember addon.
+This README outlines the details of collaborating on this Ember Addon.

 # Usage